CrowdTruth/Medical-Relation-Extraction/README.md

 ```
 |--ground_truth.csv
 ```
-This files contain the processed ground truth for the medical *cause* and *treat* relations, in comma-separated format.
+This file contains the processed ground truth for the medical *cause* and *treat* relations, in comma-separated format.
 The columns are:
 * *SID*: unique ID of the data entry
 * *relation*: medical relation
 * *sentence*: medical sentence